Werdna0107/OpenSLAM/README.md

 ## 💡 What is this?

-A handheld SLAM scanner designed for architects and surveyors — capture spatial datasets and convert them for use in **Share Studio**, where point clouds are generated and processed.
+A handheld SLAM scanner designed for **architects, surveyors, and construction professionals** — capture spatial datasets and convert them for use in **Share Studio**, where point clouds are generated and processed.

 The scanner is **open hardware**: source the components, 3D-print the parts, and assemble it yourself.
 For software, you can either handle the dataset conversion workflow on your own or contact us for setup and support.